-A very commonly listed items is an iPod.
+Very commonly listed items are electronics like an iPod Touch a few years ago.
 Let’s see the differences in ad results, based on how you search for this item.

 Go to the search box for almost any city at any time and type “ipod” and then search.
 Note the results.